department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/vsp-collaboration-cycle.md

 ---

-## Contact Center Review
+# Contact Center Review
 Ensure that VA call center representatives are prepared to help Veterans troubleshoot VA.gov.

-### Timing
+## Timing
-Development stage: **Build**
+- Development stage: **Build**

-When the complete and final build is on staging and you are confident it's ready to launch.
-At least 4 weeks prior to launch for a brand new service, or at least 2 weeks prior to launch for a new feature in an existing service.
+- At least 4 weeks prior to launch for a brand new service, or at least 2 weeks prior to launch for a new feature in an existing service.
+The build on staging should be as complete and ready to launch as possible, but the priority is to begin this review with the required lead time (4 or 2 weeks).

-### Collaboration format: asynchronous
+## Collaboration format: asynchronous

+### Request process
-VFS Product Manager follows instructions on the [Contact Center Review page](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/call-center/request-contact-center-review.md) to request a Call Center review.
+**VFS Product Manager** follows instructions on the [Contact Center Review page](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/call-center/request-contact-center-review.md) to request a Contact Center review.

+### Artifact inputs
+You bring (refer to [Contact Center Review page](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/call-center/request-contact-center-review.md) for further instruction):
+- Product Guide
+- Product Video

+### Outcomes and artifact outputs
+- Receive feedback on the artifacts you created for Contact Center trainings
+- Ensure that VA Contact Centers are prepared to help Veterans troubleshoot your product

-### For further support at this point
+## For further support at this point
-Reach out to call center leads on Slack via #vsp-contact-center-support
+Reach out to call center leads in Slack via #vsp-contact-center-support or contact @chante or @joanne in Slack.

 ---

-## Staging Review
+# Staging Review
 Get feedback on your completed build before rolling out to users.

-### Timing
+## Timing
-Development stage: **Build**
+- Development stage: **Build**

-When you're ready to begin rollout.
+- When you're ready to begin rollout.

-### Collaboration format: 30-minute meeting
+## Collaboration format: 60-minute meeting

+### Request Process
-VFS Product Manager requests meeting using the Staging Review template
+**VFS Product Manager** requests meeting using the `Staging Review` template.
+VSP will schedule the meeting.
+(Suggested scheduling: during VSP reviewer office hours)

+### Artifact inputs
+You bring:
+- Access information for the tool or feature in staging
+- A link to your test cases/test plan in TestRail with test execution logs
+- A [Release Plan](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/product-management/release-plan-template.md) with the "Planning" sections completed (in each section: Phase I, Phase II, Go Live)
+- **_Please provide these artifacts at least 2 days before the scheduled review meeting._**

+VSP brings:
+- Feedback on the artifacts you’ve provided from the following practice areas: design, accessibility, content, QA, and optional: product, analytics, engineering

+### Outcomes and artifact outputs
+- VSP’s feedback regarding the artifacts you provided is documented in ZenHub.
+- We’ll use the 60-minute meeting to go over high-level feedback for each practice area, and identify areas that might need further support.

+### Meeting attendees
+- VFS brings: your Product Manager, your DEPO PO, and anyone else from your product team that you think should be included at this point
+- If VFS team is part of VSA contract, also include as optional: Jennifer, Shawna, Tze
+- VSP brings: design (Crystabel & Emily), accessibility (Trevor), content (Peggy), and QA (Peter) practice area reviewers as well as product managers (Megan & Andrea).
+Optional: analytics (Joanne).

-### For further support at this point
+## For further support at this point
+Reach out to Platform team in Slack #vfs-platform-support with any questions, and you’ll be directed to the correct resource.

 ---

-## Privacy and Security Review
+# Privacy and Security Review
 Ensure your feature meets VSP's privacy and security standards.

-### Timing
+## Timing
-Development stage: **Build**
+- Development stage: **Build**

-When you're ready to begin rollout.
+- When you're ready to begin rollout.

-### Collaboration format: 60-minute meeting
+## Collaboration format: 60-minute meeting

+### Request process
-Request process:  VFS Lead Engineer or Product Manager uses Privacy and Security Review template
+**VFS Lead Engineer or Product Manager** uses `Privacy and Security Review` template

+### Artifact inputs
+- An architecture diagram, showing involved systems + data flows
+- Description of any new publicly-exposed endpoints (vets-api or otherwise)
+- Description of any new interactions with dependent services (i.e. vets-api --> ???)
+- Description of any other security hotspots you're concerned about / want extra attention on

+### Outcomes and artifact outputs

+### Meeting attendees

-### For further support at this point
+## For further support at this point

 ---

-## Full Accessibility and 508 Office Audit
+# Full Accessibility and 508 Office Audit
 Accessibility experts complete a full accessibility audit and coordinate with the VA’s 508 office for feedback and approval.

-### Timing
+## Timing
-Development stage: **Validate**
+- Development stage: **Validate**

-As soon as your product is in production (can happen during a phased rollout after the first phase).
+- As soon as your product is in production (can happen during a phased rollout after the first phase).

-### Collaboration format: asynchronous
+## Collaboration format: asynchronous

+### Request Process
-VFS Product Manager use Full Accessibility & 508 Office Audit template
+**VFS Product Manager** use `Full Accessibility & 508 Office Audit` template

-#### Artifact inputs
+### Artifact inputs
+You bring:
-You bring: access instructions for your product in staging and a link to your test cases/test plan in TestRail with test execution logs.
+- Access instructions for your product in staging
+- A link to your test cases/test plan in TestRail with test execution logs

-#### Outcomes and artifact outputs
+### Outcomes and artifact outputs
-Zenhub tickets attached to the meeting request
+- Accessibility experts identify any outstanding accessibility concerns with your product
+- VA's 508 office reviews and approves (as applicable) your product

-### For further support at this point
+## For further support at this point
 Reach out to accessibility experts in #vetsgov-accessibility in Slack.

 ---

-## Post-launch Check-in
+# Post-launch Check-in
 Now that you’ve released your product and gathered some initial KPI data, evaluate your success and begin your plan for iteration.

-### Timing
+## Timing
-Development stage: **Validate**
+- Development stage: **Validate**

-One month after "Go Live."
+- One month after "Go Live."

-### Collaboration format: asynchronous
+## Collaboration format: asynchronous

+### Request Process
-VFS Product Manager link to your completed Release Plan in Slack #vfs-all-teams and tag @AndreaHewitt
+**VFS Product Manager** link to your completed Release Plan in Slack #vfs-all-teams and tag @AndreaHewitt

+### Artifact inputs
+You bring:
+- Completed [Release Plan](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/product-management/release-plan-template.md) with results populated

+### Outcomes and artifact outputs
+-

-### For further support at this point
+## For further support at this point
 Reach out in #vfs-all-teams with questions